 The Statements of Revenues, Expenses, and Changes in Net Position present the revenues earned and expenses incurred over the course of the fiscal year.
 Activities are reported as either operating or non-operating.
 Operating revenues are primarily those that result from instruction, the operation of the System's auxiliary services, and federal and state grants.
-State appropriations and ad-valorem taxes, while budgeted for operating expenses.
+State appropriations and ad-valorem taxes, while budgeted for operations, are considered to be non-operating revenue.
+Depreciation on capital assets is included in operating expenses.
 Since state appropriations and ad-valorem taxes are a significant portion of maintenance and operations funding, classification of this revenue as non-operating will usually result in an operating deficit.